When Your Mind Won't Rest

 How IFS Therapy for Anxiety Works

 In sessions, we slow down and turn attention inward, noticing where anxiety lives in the body, what it says, and what it is protecting.
 We approach it with curiosity rather than urgency to make it stop.
-This shift in orientation, from battling anxiety to getting genuinely curious about it, is often experienced as immediately different from previous approaches.
+This shift in orientation — from fighting anxiety to genuinely understanding it — is often experienced as immediately different from previous approaches.

-As the anxious part begins to feel heard and understood rather than fought, it tends to relax.
+As the anxiety begins to feel heard and understood rather than battled, it tends to relax.
 Not because it has been convinced to stop, but because something more reliable has come alongside it.
-As it relaxes, the exile parts underneath can be reached and worked with directly.
+From there, the deeper fears can be reached and worked with directly — witnessed, understood, and gradually healed.

-Anxiety frequently co-occurs with trauma and depression, and these often share the same underlying exile dynamics.
-Addressing them through the same IFS framework rather than treating each in isolation tends to produce more integrated results.
-In short, IFS addresses why you are anxious, not just how to feel less anxious.
+Anxiety frequently co-occurs with trauma and depression, and these often share the same underlying dynamics.
+IFS addresses them through the same framework rather than treating each in isolation, which tends to produce more integrated and lasting results.

 Session Details and Fees